Python REPL as a presentation framework

 wanted to give the audience an option to switch to German instead.
 To do this

-in an interesting way, I reused the sys.displayhook
+in an interesting way, I reused the sys.displayhook trick from earlier and

 introduced some additional piece of state: the mode.
 Usually, the mode is set